 Non-financial assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
+An impairment loss is recognised for the amount by which the asset's carrying value exceeds its recoverable amount.

 Recoverable amount is the higher of an asset's fair value less costs of disposal and value-in-use.
 The value-in-use is the present value of the estimated future cash flows relating to the asset using a pre-tax discount rate specific to the asset or cash-generating unit to which the asset belongs.
-Assets that do not have independent cash flows are grouped together to form a cash-generating unit.